stacylarochelle/subglacial-groundwater/Description-of-aquifer-model.md

 ### Equations
 *Equations in this section are taken from Chapter 7 of Wang (2000) Theory of Linear Poroelasticity*

-This poroelastic model solves for pore pressure $p$ and displacement components $u$ and $v$ inside an aquifer cross-section in a state of plane strain, i.e., meaning that the displacement components are independent of $z$, such that strains $\varepsilon_{zz} = \varepsilon_{xz} = \varepsilon_{yz}= 0$.
+This poroelastic model solves for pore pressure $p$ and displacement components $u$ and $v$ inside an aquifer cross-section in a state of plane strain, meaning that the displacement components are independent of $z$, such that strains $\varepsilon_{zz} = \varepsilon_{xz} = \varepsilon_{yz}= 0$.
 All quantities considered here describe changes with respect to a reference state (e.g., hydrostatic equilibrium).
 The aquifer has spatially uniform hydro-mechanical properties.

 To solve for our 3 unknown $p$, $u$ and $v$, we have to solve 2 mechanical equations and 1 fluid pressure diffusion equation at every gridpoint.
 The two mechanical equations to be solved are obtained by substituting the constitutive equation relating stress ($\sigma_{ij}$), strains ($\varepsilon_{ij}$) and pore pressure ($p$):